DanaK270/GaProject1-game/README.md

 - Enable the user to select an object to put, highlight the space it might allocate when the user hovers over the different blocks, and place the object in that place when the user clicks
 - Increase the score each time the user adds an object
 - Create a function that checks for full rows/columns and empty them
+- Create a "lose" function that ends the game when the user have no enough space to put any of the 3 presented objects